andyandme/andyandme.github.io/README.md

 Matte Black is a group project I was involved in, as one of four Programmers.

-My Contripution was; Player Jumping logic, Card Powers implementation, Card Management, Players Death Logic, Player/Enemy Restart Logic, Leaderboard Logic and implementation, Bonus Drunk mode implemented, Card UI, Enemy Health UI, functional timer UI, Start and End game scenes implemented and functional, Sword slash UI implementation
+My Contribution was; Player Jumping logic, Card Powers implementation, Card Management, Players Death Logic, Player/Enemy Restart Logic, Leaderboard Logic and implementation, Bonus Drunk mode implemented, Card UI, Enemy Health UI, functional timer UI, Start and End game scenes implemented and functional, Sword slash UI implementation

 This was made on a developer kit which an NDA was in place so there is no public access to this project.